Azure/aks-engine/docs/topics/monitoring.md

 1. [Container-monitoring add-on](../../examples/addons/container-monitoring/README.md)
 2. Helm chart [azuremonitor-containers](https://github.com/helm/charts/tree/master/incubator/azuremonitor-containers)

+> Note: If more than one AKS engine cluster planned to configure to the same Azure Log Workspace then recommend option is to use Helm chart (i.e. option #2 above)

 Navigate to [azmon-containers](https://aka.ms/azmon-containers) to view the health, metrics and logs of AKS-engine cluster(s).